shawnharris1/BaselineVM-Lab/Docs/CleanBaseline.md

 - Running `Provision-BaselineVMs.ps1`
 - Verifying VM boot and ISO installation
 - Confirming network connectivity and switch assignment

+## Before You Snapshot

+- Confirm VM boots cleanly and matches intended role
+- Apply any required baseline hardening (e.g., SC-300 prep)
+- Ensure VM is not joined to a domain unless intended
+- Remove temporary files or setup artifacts
+- Before snapshotting, ensure no sensitive credentials or lab secrets are stored in plaintext.

+## Snapshot Checklist

+Use this checklist to verify your VM is clean, functional, and ready for snapshotting

+- [ ] VM boots cleanly
+- [ ] ISO installation verified
+- [ ] Network switch assigned
+- [ ] Baseline hardening applied (if applicable)
+- [ ] Temporary files removed
+- [ ] Snapshot named using convention

 ## Snapshot Naming Convention